 I monitor traffic and bandwidth usage in my network with several sensors.
-In the data tables of these sensors, I can see a volume and a speed value, but in the sensor graphs, PRTG shows only speed values.
+In the data tables of these sensors, I can see a volume and a speed value, but in the sensor graphs, PRTG only shows speed values.
 Why does PRTG not show the volume in data graphs?

 Graphs without volume lines

 Sensor types that can be referred to as delta sensors do not include volume in their data graphs, neither in live graphs nor in historical data graphs.
 Delta sensors are, for example, sensor types that monitor traffic and bandwidth usage like the SNMP Traffic sensor, the SNMP RMON sensor, or NetFlow sensors.
 They show the volume value only in data tables, while speed additionally appears in the data graphs.